 - Do not miss a dose of Zydelig.
 If you miss a dose of Zydelig by less than 6 hours, take the missed dose right away.
 Then take your next dose as usual.
 If you miss a dose of Zydelig by more than 6 hours, wait and take the next dose of Zydelig at your usual time.

 Zydelig can cause serious side effects, including:

 - See "What is the most important information I should know about Zydelig?"

-- Anaphylaxis.
-Tell your doctor or get medical help right away if you have a serious allergic reaction during treatment with Zydelig.
+- Serious allergic reactions, including a severe reaction known as anaphylaxis.
+Tell your healthcare provider or get medical help right away if you have signs or symptoms of a serious allergic reaction during treatment with Zydelig, including:

 - Low white blood cell count (neutropenia).
 Neutropenia is common during treatment with Zydelig and can sometimes be severe.
-Your doctor will check your blood counts regularly during treatment with Zydelig.
-Tell your doctor right away if you have a fever or any signs of an infection during treatment with Zydelig.
+Your healthcare provider will check your blood counts regularly during treatment with Zydelig.
+Tell your healthcare provider right away if you have a fever or any signs of an infection during treatment with Zydelig.

 The most common side effects of Zydelig when used in combination with rituximab include:

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of Zydelig.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 General information about the safe and effective use of Zydelig